 Below are what the survey found are the top pain points for small businesses — and how Square can help.

 Maintaining cash flow can be tricky, especially when you’re just starting out.
 Twenty-two percent of businesses surveyed reported that cash flow was their number one most pressing issue.
-Square has a feature that’s specifically targeted to help with this: Instant Deposit.
-With Instant Deposit, you can get the money from sales into your bank account in minutes (at 1% per deposit), which will help you stay in the green.
+Square has a feature that’s specifically targeted to help with this: instant transfer.
+With instant transfer, you can get the money from sales into your bank account in minutes (at 1% per transfer), which will help you stay in the green.

 Costs of running a business